-The resin block containing the otolith is placed in the chuck of a high speed (max 5,000 rpm) metallurgical saw equipped with a four or six inch diamond blade.
-Water-soluble oil diluted to label recommendations is used as a cutting lubricant.
-The block is oriented so the long axis of the otolith is perpendicular to the saw blade and the anterior end of the otolith is nearest the chuck (Figure 3.10).
+The resin block containing the otolith is placed in the chuck of a high speed wafering saw equipped with either a four- or six-inch diamond blade.
+The block is oriented so the long axis of the otolith is perpendicular to the saw blade and the anterior end of the otolith is nearest the chuck (Figure 3.11).
 Sectioning begins just posterior to the otolith core, and sequential sections are made approaching the core region until a good section is obtained.
 The otolith block is advanced approximately 1 mm toward the saw blade after each cut which produces about a 0.5 mm thick section.
-Sectioning is typically done at 3000 rpm with a 1000 g load, and typically takes less than 30 seconds for all otolith sizes.
-Sections are examined under a dissecting microscope to identify the section containing the otolith core, which is then affixed to a labeled glass slide.
+Sectioning is typically done at 3000 rpm with a 1000-g load, and typically takes less than 30 seconds for all otolith sizes.
+Sections are examined under a dissecting microscope to identify the section containing the otolith core, which is then affixed to a labeled glass slide (see Section 3.5).